-[March 25, 2019 is the appearance day of Śrī Śrīmad Bhakti Śaraṇa Śānta Gosvāmī Mahārāja, a dear disciple of Śrīla Prabhupāda Bhaktisiddhānta Sarasvatī Gosvāmī Ṭhākura.
+[January 26, 2020 is the disappearance day of Śrī Śrīmad Bhakti Śaraṇa Śānta Gosvāmī Mahārāja, a dear disciple of Śrīla Prabhupāda Bhaktisiddhānta Sarasvatī Gosvāmī Ṭhākura.
 This is a bhāva anuvāda of the kathā given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on the disappearance day of Śrīla Bhakti Śaraṇa Śānta Gosvāmī Mahārāja, on January 29, 2017.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 Today is the disappearance of Śrīla Bhakti Śaraṇa Śānta Gosvāmī Mahārāja, a disciple of Śrīla Prabhupāda.
 Externally speaking, he was born in Jessore district (now in Bangladesh), in Bodhkhana village.
 After joining the maṭha, he was awarded the name Parānanda Prabhu.